Rajeeva-IITM/vcc2026/README.md

 # VCC 2026 — Submission Builder

 A minimal repository for building a Virtual Cell Challenge **2026** submission from the 2026 control-cell data.
-It contains one standalone marimo notebook that reads the data, explores it, builds a baseline prediction, validates it against the submission spec, and writes the submission `.h5ad`.
+It contains marimo notebook that reads the data, explores it, builds a baseline prediction, validates it against the submission spec, and writes the submission `.h5ad` file.

-This is the submission-only subset of the full `vcc` pipeline.
-Training, model architectures, hyperparameter tuning, and 2025 scoring live in that repository, not here.

 ## Setup